 Ab machines look impressive and are a favorite tool for trying to develop well-defined abs.
 The trouble is, they don’t really work, and they increase the risk of injury as well.
 They involve a lot of twisting and contorting, and those moves are always at high risk of causing injury.
 Even worse, though, is the fact that they isolate the muscles.
 Isolation leads to differential development and muscle imbalance, and this leads to serious injury.
 People who use ab machines are usually operating under the mistaken impression that they can reduce stomach fat by targeting stomach muscles.
 Unfortunately, biology doesn’t work that way.
 Spot reduction is impossible.

 The leg press is one of the most popular exercise machines, and it can indeed be beneficial.
 However, it does have some serious problems when used incorrectly.
 The leg press is supposed to reduce the pressure that the extension puts on your back.
 It is too easy to position yourself improperly on the machine, especially while moving, and this leads to a lot of injuries.
 You can get the same results with less risk by doing squats instead.

 It is always better to play things a little safe, and take it easy on any new exercise until you know what you are doing with it.
 It is equally important to avoid injuries at the gym to prevent a halt in your progress.
-Taking a little time up front to be careful can save you from being forced to take a lot of time off further down the road, when an injury that you could easily have avoided keeps you from exercising at all.
+Taking a little time up front to be careful can save you from being forced to take a lot of time off further down the road when an injury that you could easily have avoided keeps you from exercising at all.
 Also using a CrossFit gym bag will be of great help to you as it can hold many essentials you may need if you get injured to reduce the impact of the injury.